Ready to say goodbye to student loan debt for good? Learn More

 How Do DMPs Affect Future Access to Credit?

 That said, emergencies happen.
-Many people in DMPs are able to take out loans for necessities, such as secured auto loans.
+Many people in DMPs are able to take out loans for necessities, such as auto loans.
 The further you are in your plan and the better your payment record, the more likely you’ll be able to finance a car or home.
 Your DMP administrator can work with you to provide proof of plan payments and other information the creditor may need.

 Let’s Summarize…

-The first step toward regaining control of your finances is to understand your options.
-An accredited credit counseling agency can be a powerful resource for people looking for the best type of debt relief for them.
 One popular debt relief option is a debt management plan.
 Credit counselors set up and administer DMPs.
-They also try to negotiate lower interest rates with your unsecured creditors participating in the plan.
+They also try to negotiate lower interest rates with participating creditors.
 As a result, you’ll have only one monthly payment that should be more affordable than your previous debts combined.

 Written By: